Medicare Prescription Drug Plans

 Prescription Drug Plans Made Easy

-Medicare Prescription Drug Plan (Part D) .
+Medicare Prescription Drug Plan (Part D).
 These plans (sometimes called “PDPs”) add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.

 Medicare prescription drug coverage is an optional benefit offered to everyone who has Medicare.

 Medicare Part D Prescription Drug Plans is coverage for retail prescription drugs or the medications that you pick up at a pharmacy.
-This is a voluntary program which allows you to access medications at an affordable rate and insures yourself against any prescriptions you may need future.
+This is a voluntary program that allows you to access medications at an affordable rate and insures yourself against any prescriptions you may need future.

 All Medicare Prescription Drug plans cover the types of drugs most often prescribed for people enrolled in Medicare.
 This is decided by the U.S. government.
 But it’s up to each plan which specific brand name and generic drugs they will cover within those types.
 You can find this information by viewing a plan’s drug list.